cappeadu/Data-Analysis-PortfolioProject_SQL/README.md

 # PortfolioProject
-This portfolio includes projects created by me using different tools such as python and SQL for data analysis.
+This portfolio includes codes and queries for projects created using tools such as python and SQL.